monarch-initiative/Squirls/docs/running.rst

 ``annotate-vcf`` - Annotate variants in a VCF file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The aim of this command is to annotate variants in a VCF file.
-The results are then stored in *HTML* and/or *VCF* format.
+The results are then stored in one or more output formats.

 To annotate variants in the `example.vcf`_ file (a file with 6 variants stored in Squirls repository), run ::